React Native Expo

 ```

-Alternatively, you can manage the difference between the two by using [conditionals](https://docs.moropo.com/creating-tests/advanced-use-cases/conditionals "mention")&#x20;
+Alternatively, you can manage the difference between the two by using [Conditionals](/creating-tests/advanced-use-cases/conditionals.md)&#x20;